vinc/clock.geodate.org/README.md

 # Geodate for WebAssembly

-This project compiles [geodate](https://github.com/vinc/geodate) written in rust to wasm and displays it on a webpage.
+This project builds [geodate](https://github.com/vinc/geodate) written in rust to wasm and displays it on a webpage.